 The four days of the conference were completely free because I stood in front of a bunch of people and shared information.
 Funny how that works.
 I still had to get there and there were another 17 days to account for.

 I keep gas receipts; blame it on the accountant in me.
 I use the mileage rate on my tax return, however.
-I consider the operating expense of the car to equal the IRS mileage rate even though I drive an older car that is far lower in cost to operate: around 30 cents a miles versus the 54 cents IRS rate.
-I love non-cash deductions.
+I consider the operating expense of the car to equal the IRS mileage rate even though I drive an older car that is far lower in cost to operate: around 30 cents a miles versus the 54 cents IRS rate at the time of the trip in 2016.
+I love non-cash deductions!

 Then we have hotels for 16 days (the 17th day we slept in our own bed).
 The total hotel expense was $2,112 and change.
 (We will round numbers here.)